High-fidelity qubit readout using interferometric directional Josephson devices: Discussion

+The qubit-qRMCM experiment differs from the qubit-MPIJIS experiment reported in Ref.\,\cite{MPIJIS} in several important aspects, it (1) realizes an on-chip MPIJIS device operated with a single pump, (2) introduces a working qRMCM operated in continuous mode, which integrates a Purcell filter, superconducting directional coupler, MPIJIS devices, and a reconfigurable MPIJDA/MPIJIS device, (3) demonstrates a high-fidelity, high-coherence, QND qubit measurement without any magnetic isolators and circulators in the output chain, (4) achieves an isolation of more than $40$ dB at the readout frequency using two MPIJIS devices in series, and (5) investigates the dependence of the qubit coherence on the MPIJIS response, varied in-situ using the pump tone.

+In addition to enabling high-fidelity QND readout, the qRMCM scheme presented here has two main advantages: (1) it is fully compatible with frequency multiplexed readout, which is useful in scalable architectures (provided that the bandwidth and saturation power of the MPIJIS/MPIJDA can be significantly enhanced as we discuss below), (2) its isolation and amplification stages are inherently compatible due to their shared circuitry, fabrication process, and mode of operation.
+This compatibility could be particularly useful in large systems, which benefit from standardization, reliability, and matching.

-Also, the measured response of the JIS shown in Figs.\,\ref{wpt}, \ref{VaryPp} differ from the ideal theoretical case scenario in two notable aspects.
-The first is that the JIS attenuation on resonance in the forward direction of about $2$ dB is higher than the $0.5$ dB, predicted for a device, whose JPCs are operated around the 50:50 beamsplitting point, and whose modes `b' are equally coupled to each other and to the cold terminations.
-The likely cause for this effect, as revealed from the calculated response in Fig.\,\ref{VaryPp}, is that modes `b' of the JPCs are coupled more strongly to the cold terminations than to each other (see Supplementary Note 2).
+The measured response of the MPIJIS shown in Figs.\,\ref{wpt}, \ref{VaryPp} differ from the ideal theoretical case scenario in two notable aspects.
+The first is the MPIJIS attenuation on resonance in the forward direction of about $2$ dB, which is higher than the $0.5$ dB, predicted for a device, whose JPCs are operated around the 50:50 beamsplitting point, and whose modes `b' are equally coupled to each other and to the cold terminations.
+The likely cause for this effect, as revealed from the calculated response in Fig.\,\ref{VaryPp}, is that modes `b' of the JPCs are coupled more strongly to the cold terminations than to each other (see Appendix B).
 Consequently, this suggests it is possible to reduce the forward attenuation of the device by adjusting the unintentional asymmetry in the couplings in future designs.
-The second is the slight frequency detuning between the dips in the reflection (Fig.\,\ref{wpt}b,d) and transmission (Fig.\,\ref{wpt}a,c) parameters when the JIS is on.
+The second is the slight frequency detuning between the dips in the reflection (Fig.\,\ref{wpt}(b),(d)) and transmission (Fig.\,\ref{wpt}(a),(c)) parameters when the MPIJIS is on.
 This effect could be due to a phase imbalance in the signal hybrid, which results in a slightly different frequency condition for constructive/destructive intereferences in the two cases.

+As to the elevated insertion loss ($2-3$ dB) of the MPIJIS and MPIJDA devices in the off state, seen for example in Figs.\,\ref{IsoMagData}(a), \ref{DoubleIsoData}(a), \ref{magIsolJISsetupSimple}(b),(c), it originates from mismatches between the resonances of their JPC building blocks at the given flux biasing points and the phase and amplitude imbalance of their signal hybrids.
+Both of which can be minimized to about $0$ dB (as seen for example in Fig.\,\ref{wpt}(a) and (b) for the standalone device biased at a higher frequency) by increasing the uniformity of their JPCs, operating them near their maximum frequencies versus flux, and better match the center frequency of their signal hybrids to the intended operation frequency.